Yoon Ahn: Collaborations

 Yoon Ahn, under her brand Ambush, has collaborated with multiple brands, including A Bathing Ape, Nike, Off-White, Louis Vuitton, Dr. Martens, Sacai, and Colette.
-In 2015, Ahn made an appearance in A$AP Rocky's "L$D" music video.
+In 2015, Ahn made an appearance in ASAP Rocky's "L$D" music video.

-Following a number of AMBUSH x Nike Dunk High colorways, the partnership between Ahn's brand and the sportswear powerhouse continued with an iterations of the Air Adjust Force "White/Black."
+Following a number of Ambush x Nike Dunk High colorways, the partnership continued with an iterations of the Air Adjust Force "White/Black."